-Rounding out the experience are refreshing, fruity granitas; Italian coffee (affogato, anyone?); and pastries like you’d find in il bel paese, from sfogliatelle and cornetti to boxes of biscotti.
+Rounding out the experience are refreshing, fruity granitas; delicious Italian coffee (affogato, anyone?); and pastries like you’d find in il bel paese, from sfogliatelle and cornetti to boxes of biscotti.

 A self-proclaimed “sucker for a homemade ice-cream shop,” Marlaina Bertolacci would stop at every one she stumbled upon before opening her own with her mother and sister.
 Twenty years later, this women-owned, extended-family-run haven of heaven-in-a-cone hosts 30 flavors of premium ice cream daily.

 “Premium means higher butter fat, which is pricier but creamier,” explains Bertolacci.
-Frontrunners in the fave department are Main Street Sweets (coffee, chocolate chunks, and fudge) and Devon’s Dream: vanilla with white-chocolate chunks, chocolate almonds, Heath Bar, and Reese’s Pieces.
+Frontrunners in the fave department are Main Street Special (coffee, chocolate chunks, and fudge) and Devon’s Dream: vanilla with white-chocolate chunks, chocolate almonds, Heath Bar, and Reese’s Pieces.

 Coconut-milk matcha and chocolate are popular vegan picks, and there’s a staggering array of homemade waffle cones that are colorful, gluten-free, or taste of red velvet or birthday cake.

 At Lisa Moir’s certified-green ice-cream shop, thoughtful sourcing is the secret to excellent ice cream.
 Dairy comes only from not-for-profit cooperative Hudson Valley Fresh; fruit and herbs, some of which are grown on-site, are locally sourced; and Hudson Valley producers show up in flavors like Black Cow mocha and seasonal Thompson’s Cider sorbet.

-And if naked scoops of toasted coconut, Really Good Chocolate, grapefruit-Campari sorbet, and kid-friendly Pig M&M aren’t enough to tempt you, top them off with hot fudge, salted caramel sauce, and/or real-deal whipped cream — all made in-house, of course.
+And if naked scoops of toasted coconut, Really Good Chocolate, grapefruit-Campari sorbet, and kid-friendly Pig M&M (vanilla with mini M&Ms) aren’t enough to tempt you, top them off with hot fudge, salted caramel sauce, and/or real-deal whipped cream — all made in-house, of course.

-In addition to ice cream— the mocha macchiato, maple-salted caramel, chocolate malt, and vegan dark-chocolate coconut sorbet are among our favorites — Sledge also produces an elevated take on the supermarket Fudgsicle, made with dark or white chocolate.
-Extra Scoop: The flavor of the month (Feb 10-March 10), inspired by WM’s editor John Bruno Turiano, is JBT’s Editor’s Pick: mocha ice cream with crumbled Entenmann’s doughnuts.
+In addition to ice cream— the maple-salted caramel, lavender truffle, chocolate malt, and vegan dark-chocolate coconut sorbet are among our favorites — Sledge also produces custom cakes, ice cream bars, gelato, and an elevated take on the supermarket Fudgsicle, made with white or dark chocolate.